-Identification and analysis of transactions in accounting is an important part of the accounting process.
-Whenever a business starts to keep chronological records of its business transactions, it aims to maintain books of accounts that are free of errors and easily help in accessing its business performance.
-In this article, you will find what is a transaction, how the Identification and Analysis Of Transactions In Accounting is processed – let’s go for detail
+Identification and analysis of transactions in accounting is an essential part of the accounting process.
+Whenever a business starts to keep chronological records of its business transactions, it aims to maintain books of accounts that are free of errors and quickly help access its business performance.
+In this article, you will find what a transaction is and how the identification and analysis Of transactions In Accounting is processed – let’s go into details.

 Michal owns a restaurant.
 He buys two stoves so that staff can prepare more meals in less time.

 According to the above chart, we would identify this statement as a transaction; we would recognize this as a transaction because it is an exchange, i.e., Michal is buying two stoves in exchange of money for goods(stoves).

 Several months later, one of the stoves stops working, and Michael throws it out.

 The above chart will identify this statement as a transaction because it is an event, even though it is not an exchange.
 This event will directly cause the financial position of the business to change.
 Michal is throwing out the stove means that the company will have fewer assets than before.

 Michal is considering hiring some more employees.
 By following the charts, we would not identify this as a transaction because it does not directly affect the financial position.
 However, it can affect the financial position if Michal hires employees.

 A transaction is an economic event that changes a business’s financial position against the exchange of goods or services.
 In other words, a business activity or event that impacts a company’s financial statements is considered a transaction.
 An example is Apple representing nearly $200 billion in cash and cash equivalents in its balance sheet, which is an accounting transaction.